About The Wyoming Outdoor Council

 Who We Are

-The Wyoming Outdoor Council is a nonprofit, 501(c)3, conservation organization.
-Established in 1967, the Wyoming Outdoor Council is the state's oldest statewide conservation organization.
+The Wyoming Outdoor Council is a nonprofit, member-supported, 501(c)3, conservation organization.
+Established in 1967, the Wyoming Outdoor Council is the state’s oldest independent statewide conservation organization.

-The following plan delivers that vision through 2013 and is informed by input from hundreds of people.
-In 2007-2008, we underwent these steps to prepare the plan: We hosted our largest-ever conference in celebration of our 40th anniversary, gathering observations from attendees and speakers; conducted an online membership survey; and interviewed dozens of stakeholders, including lawmakers, conservationists, agency personnel, industry reps, funders, past board members, and our own staff.
+The current strategic plan plan delivers that vision through 2018 and is informed by input from hundreds of people.
+To prepare this plan we gathered observations from attendees and speakers; conducted an online membership survey; and interviewed dozens of stakeholders, including lawmakers, conservationists, agency personnel, industry reps, funders, past board members, and our own staff.

 To tell us what you think of our five-year plan, please write to us at email@example.com.

-Download a PDF of The Council’s Plan for Achieving Balance here.
+Download a PDF of our current strategic plan here.